Career Technical Education

 Career Technical Education (CTE) is set to engage, motivate, and prepare all students for the future.
 The academic, technical, and workplace skills offered through CTE are essential to success for all working adults.

 CTE will engage every student in high-quality, rigorous, and relevant educational pathways and programs, developed in partnership with business and industry, promoting creativity, innovation, leadership, community service, life-long learning, allowing students to turn their "passions into paychecks" - their dreams into careers.

 The mission of CTE is to provide industry-linked programs and services that enable all individuals to reach their career goals in order to receive economic self-sufficiency, compete in the global marketplace, and contribute to California's economic prosperity.

-Beginning with Graduates in 2019 – 20 credits in the same pathway
+Beginning with Graduates in 2019 and forward – All students must earn 20 credits (two years) in the same CTE pathway.